Connect to TiDB with Go-MySQL-Driver

 3. Ensure the configurations in the connection dialog match your operating environment.

-• Endpoint Type is set to Public
+• Connection Type is set to Public

 • Branch is set to main